ml-smores/fast/README.md

 		File is named by trainInFilePrefix(testInFilePrefix) + id + inFileSurfix. (id = current run id * numFolds + current fold id).
 		For example, if numFolds=5, numRuns=1, then there should be 5 pairs of train and test files and should be named by train0.txt, train1.txt...train4.txt, and test0.txt, test1.txt ... test4.txt.

-	* basicModelName: should be "FAST" or "KT"
-	* modelName: could be any string you like

 -- USE THE EVALUATION CODE
 For successfully using the evaluation code within FAST, you should make sure the number of files ended with ".pred" surfix generated in the outDir correspond to the numFolds and numRuns that you specified (e.g. for numFolds=1, numFolds=2, there should be only two files in outDir ended with ".pred".